 CAUTION: Wait 3 minutes for the T1 card to initialize and for the system to update its database.
-You must wait this long because the T1 card reboots twice during the initialization process.
+The T1 card reboots twice during the initialization process.
 If you attach a console cable to the COM1 port on the T1 card and use Hyperterm software to view the text output from the card, you see status messages associated with the two reboot processes.
-See "Connecting a Computer to a Serial Port" in Chapter 10.
+See "Connecting a Computer to a Serial Port" on page 386.

 Another way that you can be sure that it is safe to proceed is to examine the status lights on the front panel of the T1 card.
-After the Auto Discovery process has completed, and before you connect the T1 Digital Line Card to the telephone company's T1 line, the CF (Carrier Fail) light should appear solid green.
+After the Auto Discovery process has completed, and before you connect the T1 Digital Line Card to the telephone company's T1 line, the CF (Carrier Fail) light should appear solid green on a 3C10116C card.
+On a 3C10116D card, the POST, DNLD, CARD and NCP lights should appear solid green.
+For more information on T1 card status lights, see "T1 Card Status Lights" on page 208.

 You are now ready to configure the T1 Digital Line Card for either DS1 signaling or ISDN PRI signaling.
-Before you configure a T1 card, you must configure the system Dial Plan as described in Chapter 2.
+Before you configure a T1 card, be sure you have configured the system Dial Plan for you needs as described in Chapter 2.